-Theme Class number of times Description 10/6 California 1 Introduction to Exercise on Project Management in Engineering Guidance 1 Lecture on tools for the Project management in engineering Practice Teamwork 7 Each project team may freely schedule the group works within given time frame.
+Theme Class number of times Description 10/5 Guidance 1 Introduction to Exercise on Project Management in Engineering Guidance 1 Lecture on tools for the Project management in engineering Practice Teamwork 7 Each project team may freely schedule the group works within given time / frame.
 The course instructors are available if any need is required.
-Lecture & Teamwork 2 Some lectures will be provided, such as Leadership structuring, Risk Management, and Environmental Impact Assessment, depending on projects you propose.
+Mid-term 1 Each project team will have a mid-term presentation. presentation 1 Each project team win nave a mid-term presentation.
+Some lectures will be provided, such as Leadership structuring, Risk Lecture & Teamwork 2 Management, and Environmental Impact Assessment, depending on projects you propose.
 Presentation 1 Each project team will have a presentation based on its proposed project.